donovanwhite/Presidio-PII-ZAIdentifier/README.md

 This project follows Azure best practices including:

 - Container-based deployment for isolation and scalability
-- Proper error handling and logging
+- Proper error handling and logging with Application Insights
+- Comprehensive health checks and container probes
+- Non-root user in container for improved security
 - Secure deployment with parameter-based configuration
+- Auto-scaling based on concurrent requests
-- Azure Container Registry integration
+- Azure Container Registry with secure integration
 - Database security with trigger-based anonymization
-- Non-root user in container for improved security
+- Infrastructure as Code (Bicep) for consistent deployments

 ## Original Project Documentation